MythicalCow/lifelink/py_decision_tree/README.md

 ## Pipeline (how it works)

 1. **Data** — `lib.data_gen.make_dataset(n_per_intent, n_normal, seed)`
-   Builds a DataFrame with synthetic messages: vital intents (MEDIC, DANGER, EVAC, WATER, FOOD, SHELTER, INFO), CHAT, and extra “normal” sentences (including adversarial ones like “that movie was fire”).
+   Builds a DataFrame with synthetic messages: vital intents (MEDIC, DANGER, EVAC, WATER, FOOD, SHELTER, INFO, DISASTER, SICKNESS), CHAT, and extra “normal” sentences (including adversarial ones like “that movie was fire”).
    Config is in globals: `LOC_CUES`, `CONFIRM_INTENTS`, `URGENT_KEYWORDS`, `PLACE_TOKENS`, `BUCKETS`, etc., so you can extend cues and intents in one place.

 2. **Features** — `lib.vectorizer.build_vector(text)`
-   Maps each message to an 80-dim vector:
+   Maps each message to an 82-dim vector:
    - 8 structure features (word/char length, digits, `!`/`?`, caps ratio, time/location hints),
-   - 8 keyword-bucket counts (per intent),
+   - 10 keyword-bucket counts (per intent),
    - 64 hashed character 4-grams (FNV-1a).
    No learned embeddings; suitable for ESP32.